2015-2016 Club Guide

 - If the Function Approval Request is approved, it will be signed by the Cost Center Administrator (Associate Dean of Judicial Affairs and Support Services - ADJSS).

-- Student Affairs or the Accounting Department will make the purchases.
+- Student Life or the Accounting Department will make the purchases.

-- Unless special arrangements have been made, delivery will be made to Student Affairs.
-Student Affairs will log delivery of the items and contact the Club for pick-up.
+- Unless special arrangements have been made, delivery will be made to Student Life.
+Student Life will log delivery of the items and contact the Club for pick-up.

-Food for delivery can be purchased on a Student Affairs Purchasing Card from King Soopers.
+Food for delivery can be purchased on a Student Life Purchasing Card from King Soopers.
 Food may also be ordered from Panera, Jason’s Deli, and/or Papa Johns.
-Delivery must be scheduled during Student Affairs office hours.
+Delivery must be scheduled during Student Life office hours.

-- Start by following the food purchasing process above by complete an Function Approval Request and submit the completed form, including an estimate, to Student Affairs.
+- Start by following the food purchasing process above by complete an Function Approval Request and submit the completed form, including an estimate, to Student Life.

 - If approved, notify the caterer.
 Remember to inform the caterer the College is a tax exempt institution.
-If the caterer needs the Tax Exempt ID Number, notify Student Affairs.
+If the caterer needs the Tax Exempt ID Number, notify Student Life.

-- Complete and submit a Direct Pay Form, signed by the Club Advisor, to Student Affairs, along with supporting documentation:
+- Complete and submit a Direct Pay Form, signed by the Club Advisor, to Student Life, along with supporting documentation:

 - Copy of the approved official funcion form.